Meet Defects Drummer Harry Jennings | TEN OF CLUBS

-Metal outfit Defects has quickly earned a name for itself as one of the most exciting, must-see metal bands on the scene.
+Metal outfit Defects has quickly earned a name for itself as one of the most exciting, must-see bands on the scene.

+Collectively, each with other successful bands, they've released multiple albums worldwide and toured with the likes of Iron Maiden, Bring Me The Horizon, and Bullet For My Valentine.
 Now they've come together to forge a fresh brand of urgent, vibrant metalcore that is uniquely Defects.

-Thanks for agreeing to be grilled.
+Hey Harry.
 Let’s start at the beginning.
 How did you get into music?

 From that day, that gig, I knew I wanted to play drums.
 I was fascinated by drums.
 They were beautiful to me: the shiny metal, the awesome sounds.